 The backbone of the Continental Army was its militia, but there were many causes for concern:

 - The militia could not fight a traditional European war.
-When faced with British regulars in open field they would flee the field without even firing a shot.
+When faced with British regulars in open fields, they would flee the field without even firing a shot.
 Examples of this can be seen at Kip's Bay, White Plains, Camden, and Guilford Courthouse.

-- Each town had its own militia with their own leader that was often elected by those serving.
+- Each town had its own militia with its own leader, who was often elected by those serving.
 This caused problems in the pecking order, and many would struggle to take orders from a commander-in-chief.